Leased Car Accident Lawyer in Queens, NY

 According to New York’s no-fault insurance rules, a driver injured in a collision files an initial claim against their own Personal Injury Protection (PIP) insurance.
 This can make it difficult to understand which insurance carrier a driver would file a claim with after an accident in a leased car — the leasing agency, which owns the car, or their own insurer.
 There are further considerations for injury claims that exceed the coverage limits of no-fault insurance, as well as for compensation to repair a leased car.

-If you have been injured in a car accident in New York that involved a leased vehicle, you should contact an experienced Queens car accident attorney to get a clear understanding of your legal options.
+If you have been injured in a car accident that involved a leased vehicle, you should contact an experienced Queens car accident attorney to get a clear understanding of your legal options.
 Regardless of the circumstances of the car accident you were in or your injuries.
 The Tadchiev Law Firm, P.C. can untangle how insurance coverage applies to your accident and help you seek full compensation if you have been seriously injured by another driver’s negligence.

 What Does It Mean to Lease a Car?